sorpyr/Shiz-ify/README.md

 1. Ensure you have Android Studio installed on your machine.

-2. Downloa the batch from this repository.
+2. Download the batch from this repository.

 3. Run the Shiz-ify.bat file.